flyteorg/flyte/docs/deployment/configuration/performance.rst

 Concurrency vs parallelism
 ==========================

-While FlytePropeller is designed to efficiently handle concurrency using the mechanisms described in this section; parallel executions -not only concurrent, but evaluated at the same time-, pose an additional challenge, especially with workflows that have an extremely large fan-out.
+While FlytePropeller is designed to efficiently handle concurrency using the mechanisms described in this section, parallel executions (not only concurrent, but evaluated at the same time) pose an additional challenge, especially with workflows that have an extremely large fan-out.
-This is because FlytePropeller implements a greedy traversal algorithm, that tries to evaluate the entire unblocked nodes within a workflow in every round.
+This is because FlytePropeller implements a greedy traversal algorithm, that tries to evaluate all unblocked nodes within a workflow in every round.
 A way to mitigate the potential performance impact is to limit the maximum number of nodes that can be evaluated simultaneously.
 This can be done by setting ``max-parallelism`` using any of the following methods:

 a.
 Platform default: This allows to set platform-wide defaults for maximum parallelism within a Workflow execution evaluation loop.
-This can be overridden per Launch plan or per execution.
+This can be overridden per launch plan or per execution.
    The default `maxParallelism is configured to be 25 <https://github.com/flyteorg/flyteadmin/blob/master/pkg/runtime/application_config_provider.go#L40>`_.
    It can be overridden with this config block in flyteadmin